seppzer0/zero_kernel/README.md

 **Anything you do with this kernel you do at your own risk.
 By using it, you take the responsibility upon yourself and in case of any issue you are not to blame me or other related contributors.**

+## Description

+Technically speaking, the codebase of this project is an extensive wrapper automating the entire Android kernel build process, starting from kernel source collection and ending with artifact packaging.

+The key goal is to modify the kernel in such a way that enables unique features of [Kali NetHunter](https://www.kali.org/docs/nethunter) — a ROM layer designed to add extended functionality for penetration testing in a mobile form factor.

+The architecture of this wrapper is ~~trying to be~~ as modular as possible, making it a little easier to add support for new devices.

 ## Kernel Features

 The kernel has the following features: